-There are several federal laws and State of Maryland laws that protect the rights of people with disabilities in housing.
-The laws with widest application include the Fair Housing Act as Amended in 1988, and the Maryland Fair Housing Law.
-Information on these and other laws protecting people with disabilities is provided below.
+There are several federal laws and Maryland state laws that protect the rights of people with disabilities in housing.
+The laws with widest application include the Fair Housing Act as Amended in 1988 and the Maryland Fair Housing Law.
+Information included in these and other laws protecting people with disabilities is provided below:

 Federal Fair Housing Act as Amended in 1988

-The Fair Housing Act protects people from discrimination when they are renting or buying a home, getting a mortgage, seeking housing assistance, or engaging in other housing-related activities.
+The Fair Housing Act protects people from discrimination when they are renting or buying a home, getting a mortgage, seeking housing assistance or engaging in other housing-related activities.
 Additional protections apply to federally assisted housing.
-There are 7 protected classes under the law, including people with disabilities.
+There are seven protected classes under the law, including people with disabilities.
 The Fair Housing Act covers most housing.
-In very limited circumstances, the Act exempts owner-occupied buildings with no more than four units, single-family houses sold or rented by the owner without the use of an agent, and housing operated by religious organizations and private clubs that limit occupancy to members.
+In very limited circumstances, the Act exempts owner-occupied buildings with no more than four units, single-family houses sold or rented by the owner without the use of an agent and housing operated by religious organizations and private clubs that limit occupancy to members.
 People with disabilities are entitled to additional protections under the law.
-Housing providers must make reasonable accommodations and allow reasonable modifications that may be necessary to allow persons with disabilities to enjoy their housing.
-Certain multifamily housing must be accessible to persons with disabilities.
-More information on Fair Housing Law can be found at
+Housing providers must make reasonable accommodations and allow reasonable modifications that may be necessary to allow persons with disabilities to use and enjoy their housing.
+Certain multifamily housing units must be accessible to persons with disabilities.

 Maryland Fair Housing Act

-The Maryland Fair Housing Act is mostly equivalent to the federal Fair Housing Act, however, it adds sexual orientation, marital status, and gender identity as protected classes.
-It also prohibits discrimination based on source of income.
-The law is limited to multifamily housing of 4 or more units.
-For more information, go to
+The Maryland Fair Housing Act is mostly equivalent to the federal Fair Housing Act, however, it adds sexual orientation, marital status and gender identity as protected classes.
+It also prohibits discrimination based on source of income, including a rent subsidy, child support, alimony, veterans benefits and any other legal source of income.
+The law applies to multifamily housing communities of four or more units.

 Section 504 of the Rehabilitation Act of 1973